Pawn Hearts: Reception and legacy

 The group toured Italy to promote the album, where they were treated like superstars and surrounded by army vehicles and riot police.
 They followed this with a short European tour, during which they filmed a live version of "A Plague of Lighthouse Keepers" for Belgian television.
 The production took two hours to film as the band had not intended to perform the song live and had forgotten it.
 The resulting film shows Hammill singing the song while reading a lyric sheet.
 Regular tours of Europe followed over the next four months, but the strain of the workload became too much for the band, and they split up in August 1972.

 Retrospective reviews have been favourable.
-Q magazine called the album a "misunderstood masterpiece" while Mojo said it was "one of the most extraordinary albums of its era".
+Q magazine called the album a "misunderstood masterpiece", while Mojo said that it was "one of the most extraordinary albums of its era".
 Singer-songwriter Fish is a fan of the album, particularly of "A Plague of Lighthouse Keepers".
 Julian Cope has called the album "a masterpiece".
-Hammill has said, "although a fairly extreme musical statement, [the album] contains some of our most cohesive work".
+Hammill has said: "although a fairly extreme musical statement, [the album] contains some of our most cohesive work".

 Though "Theme One" did not chart as a single in the UK, John Peel replaced Martin's original orchestral version with the group's before closing down Radio 1 each night.
 The BBC subsequently carried on using Van der Graaf Generator's version.
 Martin enjoyed the group's cover, calling it "a powerful recording that respected the original".